kevwan/go-stash/readme.md

 # go-stash

-go-stash is a free and open server-side data processing pipeline that ingests data from Kafka, transforms it, and then sends it to ElasticSearch.
+go-stash is a free and open server-side data processing pipeline that ingests data from Kafka, transforms it, and then sends it to ElasticSearch. go-stash has ~5x throughput than logstash.

 ## Quick Start